bielrabasa/TheSeed_GameEngine/README.md

     - Texture: stores the texture rendering on the mesh, can be changed to print no texture, or to print default checkers texture.

  * Drag and drop:
    - Any FBX can be dropped on the scene.
-A game object will be created with child objects that store their meshes.
+A game object will be created with child objects that store their meshes, if the FBX has a texture, and is loaded in Assets folder, it will be loaded automatically.
    - Any PNG and DDS image can be dropped on the scene.
 This will be loaded as the selected game object texture (creating a Texture Component if there isn't one yet).

 ***